-When the decision is made to dismiss school, the School will notify the designated TV stations and send out a Telephone Broadcast Message through School Reach to the home and cell phone numbers provided to the School at registration.
-Also, information will be posted on the School website.
+When the decision is made to dismiss school, the School will notify the designated TV stations.
+In addition to notification of the television stations, the School will send out an SMS text message to cell phone numbers provided to the School at registration and an email will be sent via Veracross to email addresses listed in Wildcat Web.
+Also, information will be posted to the School website.
 Please refrain from calling the School.
-Any time a parent is concerned about weather conditions, he/she is welcome to check-out the student at the appropriate Division Office.
+Any time a parent is concerned about weather conditions, he/she is welcome to check out the student at the appropriate Division Office.